pitiboy/condition/README.md

 ### Todos to be coming:
 - Implement wrapper helper components, like `FadingRenderer`, to apply other actions on condition changes (such as fading animation)

-- Make the test even more interactive, and 'responsive' to user, by thicking checkboxes near all lines for render condition status change

 - apply warning on having multiple renderIfNoValid items
 - proper unit testing